SequoiaConsulting/sequoia-backend-assignment/Assignment.md

   - [ ] Generate Open API documentation using Swagger or related(Postman collection, etc.,)
   - [ ] Covered 99.99% possible cases without errors and introduce new use-cases wherever "necessary" -- True traits of 10x developer :P
   - [ ] Build admin panel UI for it using any frontend framework.

+#### Interested enough?
+Steps to go ahead about this assignment:
+  - Fork this Github repository.
+[Help link](https://guides.github.com/activities/forking) if needed
+  - Keep committing your changes on this forked repository regularly, we prefer if you are comitting several small changes instead of one large commit.
+Dont worry, only your final commit will be considered for evaluation.
+  - Make sure you keep editing this README file on your forked repository and mark checkboxes above on the things you completed ([Help link](https://www.markdownguide.org/extended-syntax/#task-lists) to mark a checkbox in this README markdown)
+  - Once you have finalised, create a Pull Request to this original repository.
+We'll review it and get back to you with some news.

+_In case of any queries, mail to Karthikeyan NG <karthikeyan.ng@sequoia.com> or Indrajeet Kumar <indrajeet@sequoia.com>.
+We'll revert to you with the clarifications_